 The Compensation Committee reviews and oversees our executive compensation policies, plans and programs and reviews and determines the compensation to be paid to all of our the executive officers, including the named executive officers.
 In making its executive compensation determinations, the Compensation Committee considers recommendations from the Chief Executive Officer for executive officers other than herself.
-In making her recommendations, the Chief Executive Officer receives input from our human resources department and has access to various third party compensation surveys and compensation data provided by the independent compensation consultant to the Compensation Committee, as described below.
+In making her recommendations, the Chief Executive Officer receives input from our Human Resources department and has access to various third party compensation surveys and compensation data provided by the independent compensation consultant to the Compensation Committee, as described below.
 While the Chief Executive Officer discusses her recommendations for the other executive officers with the Compensation Committee, she does not participate in the deliberations concerning, or the determination of, her own compensation.
-In addition to our Chief Executive Officer, our Chief Financial Officer, as well as members of our human resources and legal departments may also attend Compensation Committee meetings from time to time and may take part in discussions of executive compensation.
-The Compensation Committee discusses and makes final determinations with respect to executive compensation matters without any named executive officers or other executive officers present (other than the Chief Executive Officer as described above).
+In addition to our Chief Executive Officer, our Chief Financial Officer, as well as members of our Human Resources and Legal departments may also attend Compensation Committee meetings from time to time and may take part in discussions of executive officers or other executive officers present (other than the Chief Executive Officer as described above).
 From time to time, various other members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, provide financial or other background information or advice or otherwise participate in the Compensation Committee meetings.

-The Compensation Committee meets periodically throughout the year to manage and evaluate our executive compensation program, and generally determines the principal components of compensation (base salary, performance bonus and equity awards) for our executive officers on an annual basis, typically at the beginning of each fiscal year; however, decisions may occur during the year for new hires, promotions or other special circumstances as our Compensation Committee determines appropriate.
+The Compensation Committee meets periodically throughout the year to manage and evaluate our executive compensation program, and generally determines the principal components of compensation (base salary, performance bonus and equity awards) for our executive officers on an annual basis, typically at the beginning of each fiscal year; however, decisions may occur during the year for new hires, promotions or other special circumstances as our Compensation Committee determines appropriate, such as retention challenges.
 The Compensation Committee does not delegate its authority to approve executive officer compensation.
-The Compensation Committee does not maintain a formal policy for the timing of equity awards to our executive officers; awards are generally approved at a meeting of the Compensation Committee in January of each year.
+The Compensation Committee does not maintain a formal policy for the timing of equity awards to our executive officers; annual awards are generally approved at a meeting of the Compensation Committee in January of each year.